Dear Media Friends:

 For more information, please contact our media relations coordinator:

-Mission Statement: Fences for Fido has a mission to improve the quality of life for dogs who spend most or all hours confined to a tether or small kennel.
-We provide a fenced yard, insulated shelter, spay/neuter surgery, and urgent veterinary care as needed.
+Mission Statement: Fences For Fido has a mission to improve the quality of life for dogs who spend most or all hours confined to a chain.
+We provide a fenced yard, insulated dog houses, spay/neuter, and critical veterinary care.

-Date Founded: May 2009, when nine friends built our first fence for a Portland dog named Chopper
+Date Founded: May 2009, when 10 friends built our first fence for a Portland dog named Chopper.

-Management and Governance: We are ALL VOLUNTEER.
+Management and Governance: We operate with volunteer fence builders.
 The organization is overseen by a volunteer board of directors.
 We are a stand-alone organization not affiliated with or under the umbrella of any other organization.

 Funding Sources: 100% donations.
 We hold one or two major fundraising events each year.
 We partner with great local businesses and organizations for events that raise funds and awareness.
 We also seek grants from private and corporate foundations.

 Our geographic reach: Oregon and SW Washington.
-We have volunteer crews located in Portland, Salem, Bend/Redmond, Longview, and Newport.
+We have volunteer crews located in Oregon and southwest Washington.

 Who qualifies for a fence: There are no financial qualifiers.
 While most of the families we serve are low-income, we do not ask for financial information.
 We build the fence based on the dog’s need.

 What does a fence cost?
-It’s free!
+It’s free to the families we serve.
 We never charge our clients for our work.
 It is our gift to them as they embark on a new way of living with their furry friends.
-With donated labor and bulk discounts on materials, FFF’s hard cost is about $600 per fence.
+With donated labor and bulk discounts on materials, FFF’s hard cost is $600-$1000 per fence.

 How we hear about Fidos in need: On our website, there’s a request form where families can apply for their own fence or anyone who observes a chained dog can give the us the address and other information we need to initiate contact with the family.
 We also hear about dogs through local law enforcement, shelters, service agencies, and animal control agencies.

 What happens after the fence is built: We have a saying: “Once a Fido, always a Fido.”
 And we mean it.
-Every Fido gets a follow-up visit at least once a year.
 Our clients sign an agreement to keep their dogs off chains for the rest of their lives and to call us if their wily Fido has learned to open the gate or climb over.
 We have ways of fixing that.
-When we return for regular “spritzer” visits, we disperse our volunteers throughout the region with fresh dog beds in the winter, flea treatment and new water bowls in the summer, and treats and toys any time.

-About spay/neuter: We offer a free spay/neuter surgery to every dog that receives a fence.
-We can do this because of special nonprofit rates offered through local veterinary clinics and the high-volume spay-neuter clinic at Willamette Humane Society in Salem.
+About spay/neuter: We offer a free spay/neuter to every dog that receives a fence.

 HB 2783: Fences For Fido was instrumental in getting this bill through the Oregon legislature and was present when Governor Kitzhaber signed it into law.
 The new law became effective January 1, 2014.
 It limits the time a dog can spend on a tether and clarifies requirements for shelter and humane care.